MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 == Installation ==

-**Installation for ACF Views**
+**Installation for ACF Views Lite**

 From your WordPress dashboard:

 1. Visit the Plugins list, click "Add New"
-2. Search for "ACF Views"
+2. Search for "ACF Views Lite"
-3. Click "Install" and "Activate" ACF Views
+3. Click "Install" and "Activate" ACF Views Lite
 4. Visit the new menu item "ACF Views" to create your first View

 See our [plugin documentation](https://docs.acfviews.com/getting-started/acf-views-for-wordpress) for step-by-step tutorials.